alexpdp7/talos-check/README.md

 The parameters correspond to the namespace to use for the manifests, and the host name to use.

+The `manifest.yaml` file in the root of this repo contains the output of the previous command.

 ```
 $ curl http://ingress.address/available --header "Host: monitor"
 {